The article has been updated to reflect recent Mailchimp price changes as of May 2019

 They are doing pretty well for themselves and are growing year by year.
 But what makes them such a successful player in the e-commerce landscape?

-In this post, we’ll have a look at some basic pricing techniques, how mailchimp approaches pricing and then we’ll see which of those practices are replicable to help your company grow.
+In this post, we’ll have a look at some basic pricing techniques.
+We’ll analyze how Mailchimp approaches pricing and then we’ll see if Mailchimp is the right fit for you (if you’re looking for email marketing software), and which of those practices are replicable to help your company grow.

 Mailchimp’s Pricing Efficiency